S0Ale/MoodleAssistant/docs/moodleassistant/MoodleAssistant.Logic.Utils.Error.md

 Uploaded files are null.

+<a name='MoodleAssistant.Logic.Utils.Error.TemplateBadFormed'></a>

+`TemplateBadFormed` 9

+The uploaded template file is not well-formatted.

 <a name='MoodleAssistant.Logic.Utils.Error.Unexpected'></a>

 `Unexpected` 3

 An unexpected error occurred.

-<a name='MoodleAssistant.Logic.Utils.Error.XmlBadFormed'></a>

-`XmlBadFormed` 7

-The uploaded XML file is not well-formatted.

 <a name='MoodleAssistant.Logic.Utils.Error.ZeroAnswers'></a>

-`ZeroAnswers` 9
+`ZeroAnswers` 11

 The uploaded XML file has no answers.

 <a name='MoodleAssistant.Logic.Utils.Error.ZeroOrMoreQuestions'></a>

-`ZeroOrMoreQuestions` 8
+`ZeroOrMoreQuestions` 10

-The uploaded XML file has zero or more than one question.
+The uploaded template file has zero or more than one question.